What is the COP26?

 There are a whole range of tasks and challenges which we need to focus on in the coming months.
 These include:

-- Targeting individual countries to put pressure on them to establish ambitious Nationally Determined Contribution targets.
+- Targetting individual countries to put pressure on them to establish ambitious Nationally Determined Contribution targets and Green Recoveries

 - Deciding strategies and engaging in actions to influence negotiations at key upcoming events including: